foxfire667/ChartingHub/README.md

 ### Miscellaneous

 This section is for resources that don't really fit into a category.
-Forum posts, tweets, documents and stuff of that type will go here.
+Forum posts, tweets, documents and stuff of that type (That aren't an editor guide) will go here

 Mina made a document discussing a lot of what goes into dumping (A style of chart people in the community make) that's been passed around for a few years now.
 It has some useful information but is written in a somewhat obtuse way, so it may be a little hard to follow unless you already have a basic understanding of charting.